OpenConext/OpenConext-user-lifecycle/README.md

 the fingers crossed strategy here was not practical.
 So the regular `stream` log strategy is used, logging everything surpassing the configured log level (`notice`).

-### Docker logging
-When using the provided docker container for test or development.
-Logs are forwarded to the /dev/log (syslog) of the host machine.
-This diverges from the industry standard of outputting to `stderr`, that way you can lever the docker log mechanism.

-If you want to view the dev logs: check the syslog on your own machine.

 ## For developers
 See the `/docs` folder for more details information about the application.